ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_pro/getting_started.md

 ### Goal Position Values with Respect to Rotation

-- Goal Position value determines the rotational position of DYNAMIXEL PRO+.
+- Goal Position value determines the rotational position of DYNAMIXEL-P.

 |              Model Name              |                                                                     Relationship between angle(deg) and position value                                                                     |
 |:------------------------------------:|:------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|